ceph/ceph/doc/man/8/rbd.rst

    Specifies the size (in M/G/T) of the new rbd image.

-.. option:: --order bits
+.. option:: --object-size B/K/M

-   Specifies the object size expressed as a number of bits, such that the object size is ``1 << order``.
-The default is 22 (4 MB).
+   Specifies the object size in B/K/M, it will be rounded up the nearest power of two.
+   The default object size is 4 MB, smallest is 4K and maximum is 32M.

 .. option:: --stripe-unit size-in-B/K/M